High Protein Low Calorie Meal Plan UK — Free 7-Day Guide

 How much protein do I need per day to lose fat without losing muscle?

-Most research suggests 1.6–2.2 g of protein per kg of body weight.
+A commonly used planning range is 1.6–2.2 g of protein per kg of body weight.
 For an 80 kg person, that is 128–176 g per day.
-This plan targets the higher end to maximise muscle preservation.
+This plan targets the higher end, which is the usual choice when the aim is to hold onto muscle in a calorie deficit.

 Is high protein safe for kidneys?